Two Dogmas of Empiricism by Willard Van Orman Quine

 - No matter what the topic of descriptive thought, the thought exists and is attached to something in the outside natural world [the first of the two dogmas].
 Worlds, fantasies, or ideas unattached to natural science exist at a lower percentage (less than 100%).

 - We may not be able to know whether or not there is a continuity to sensation or consciousness.
 It may depend on how often the universe cycles (expands and contracts) and whether or not any two perspectives can be identical.
+[It seems to me that if two perspectives (perhaps existing what we think of a far afield) are identical or nearly identical, then space might collapse (points may merge).
+[To model a space, change must occur.]

 - Mathematics based on sampled data from the natural world is as much as we can predict for certain about future behavior.

 - The simplest dualism of a system is FORM [description] and FUNCTION [a: change of form, or b: experience of that change/flow across a boundary].
 For example: the brain is an organ system with a shape, but the experience of that shape is the mind.
 Uncertainty tells us we cannot sample both simultaneously.
 The brain is a description of a system that functions as a mind.
-The complex number solution describes both position and flow, but only the What Is Behind What Is can experience that flow (possibly educated by the explicit).
+The complex number solution describes both position and flow, but only the What Is Behind What Is can experience that flow (possibly with an education by the explicit).